cyb3rko/raspi-speedtester/README.md

 If not, there's enough help on the internet on how to install Python :) .

-To download the `speedtester.py` script, go to the new folder and download it directly from GitHub:
+To download the `speedtester.py` script, download it directly from GitHub into the new folder:

-`cd speedtester`
 `wget https://raw.githubusercontent.com/cyb3rko/raspi-speedtester/main/1%20-%20base/speedtest.py`

 ### Speedtest CLI